kost/iwebrepl-python/README.md

 Requirements
 ============

-It should work with both python2 and python3 with simple pip commands:
+It should work with python3 with simple pip commands:
 ```
 pip install iwebrepl
 ```